 Australians living in rural and remote areas face challenges accessing healthcare, often resulting in poorer health outcomes compared to people living in metropolitan areas.

-USC is passionate about changing this, so we have set aside some places in the Bachelor of Medical Science program for which students from rural backgrounds can apply.
+USC is passionate about changing this, so for the Bachelor of Medical Science program we will give priority place to students from rural backgrounds when determining the minimum selection threshold.

 Am I eligible?